carpentries/workshop-template/_extras/customization.md

   it will appear in the "jumbotron" (the gray box at the top of the page).
 This variable is also used for the title of the extra pages.
 The README contains [more information about extra pages](https://github.com/carpentries/workshop-template#creating-extra-pages).

+### Slug Validation

+For workshops teaching a core or mix and match curriculum, i.e. where `carpentry` is set to `swc`, `dc`, or `lc`, the website build will check that your repository name matches the Carpentries slug format - `YYYY-MM-DD-site[-online]`, e.g. `2024-05-07-oomza-online`.

+**If your repository name does not match this format, the build will fail, and will direct you to rename your workshop website repository to a valid slug.** You will then need to commit a change to the repo to rebuild the site, e.g. adding a space or other inconsequential change to the `README.md`.

+Workshop websites using `cp` or `incubator` will go through the same check, but the build will not fail if the repo name does not match the slug format.
+You will see a warning in the build output instead.

+### Incubator lessons

 For workshops teaching lessons in The Carpentries Incubator, i.e. where `carpentry` is set to `incubator`, you should uncomment the following three fields in